uliw/ESBMTK-Examples/README.md

 This directory contains the ESBMTK implementation of the Boudreau et al. 2010 model see <https://doi.org/10.1029/2009gb003654>

+-   `model_walkthrough.ipynb` is Jupyter Notebook explaining the model setup.
+Ii is also available online via Binder.
 -   `boudreau2010.py` is the model definition
 -   `steady_state_plots.py` runs the model as a steady state problem
 -   `is92a_comparison_plots.py` runs the model with the is92a scenario.